CSC 101: Fundamentals of Computer Science I

 Course Objectives

-In addition to these texts, other course materials are available online in the master class directory at http://www.csc.calpoly.edu/~gfisher/classes/101.
+In addition to the text, other course materials are available online in the master class directory at http://users.csc.calpoly.edu/~gfisher/classes/101.
 Online materials are organized in the following subdirectories:

 Programming Assignments

-There will be six programming assignments, due Mondays starting on the third week of class.
-The class schedule below gives the exact due dates.
+There will be five programming assignments, due as shown in the class schedule.
 These programming assignments constitute the main focus of the class in terms of your learning experience.
-They are worth 45% of your total grade.
+They are worth 32% of your total grade.

 Labs and Lab Exercises

-There are three hours of lab each week.
-The labs are held in a room with computers where you will do your work in groups of two people.
+There are nine labs.
+The schedule at the end of the syllabus The labs are held in a room with computers where you will do your work in groups of two people.
+You may work alone on the labs, if you choose, but having a partner is recommended.

 Each week there will be a set of lab exercises assigned for you to work on.
 For the first couple weeks, the labs will involve familiarizing yourself with the UNIX operating system and a UNIX text editor.
 Starting in the third week, lab exercises will focus more on programming.